An easy recipe for chewy gluten free coconut macaroons, sweetened with honey. No condensed milk, no sugar! Just four wholesome ingredients.

 Oh, those cookies.

-They were coconut macaroons, made kosher for Passover with no flour, just coconut, sugar and eggs.
-But they were nothing like the store-bought macaroons that I was familiar with.
+They were coconut macaroons (“kokosmakronen” in Dutch), made kosher for Passover with no flour, just coconut, sugar and eggs.
+But they were nothing like the pale store-bought macaroons that I was familiar with.
 These were round and fat and deep golden brown.
-They were fragrant and chewy and they tasted so good, and I was so hungry, that I found myself reaching for one more cookie, then another, and then another.
+They were fragrant and chewy and they tasted so good, and I was so hungry.
+I found myself reaching for one more cookie, then another, and then another.

-I don’t have grandma’s recipe for those coconut macaroons.
-But the version below is pretty close, even though it’s healthified.
-Let’s just say that once again, I found myself eating way more of those than I had planned.
+I don’t have grandma’s recipe for those amazing, chewy coconut macaroons.
+But the version below is pretty close, even though it’s arguably healthier.
+I use honey instead of sugar.
+Let’s just say that once again, I found myself eating way more of those than I had planned. 😳

 - 2 large eggs